hkbuttar/matchstate/bayesian/README.md

 outright in a third of seasons -- including, notably, 2015/16 (Leicester's title season), where the static model actually predicted the final quarter slightly better (Brier 0.5863 vs 0.5896).
-Full-run gradient boosting isn't guaranteed to close this gap either; that comparison is Step 6's job, not this one's.
+Full-run gradient boosting isn't guaranteed to close this gap either; that comparison belongs to `models/`, not here.

 Per-season numbers, including convergence diagnostics, are saved in `data/processed/bayesian_vs_static.json`.